Using ASP.NET to Prompt a User to Save When Leaving a Page

 while the script value contains the actual client-side script to inject.
 (Note that the script input parameter

-must include the precise markup to inject, including the <script> tag itself.)
+must include the precise markup to inject, including the <script>

 The main difference between these two methods is the location in the markup where the controls emits its script.
 Both methods

-inject their script content inside the <form>, but RegisterClientScriptBlock(key, script)
+inject their script content inside the <form>

-adds it before the Web controls within the form, whereas RegisterStartupScript(key, script) adds
+adds it before the Web controls within the form, whereas RegisterStartupScript(key, script)

 the script after the Web control markup.

 This method creates a client-side array with the values specified.
-To create an array named foo with values 1 through n
+To create an array named foo

-you'd call the RegisterArrayDeclaration(arrayName, arrayValue) method n times, like so:
+you'd call the RegisterArrayDeclaration(arrayName, arrayValue)

-A thorough discussion of the client-side injection methods in the Page class is a bit beyond the scope of this
+A thorough discussion of the client-side injection methods in the Page

 article.
 For more information, utilize the following two articles of mine: Working